Phloem: Girdling

 Because phloem tubes are located outside the xylem in most plants, a tree or other plant can be killed by stripping away the bark in a ring on the trunk or stem.
 With the phloem destroyed, nutrients cannot reach the roots, and the tree/plant will die.
 Trees located in areas with animals such as beavers are vulnerable since beavers chew off the bark at a fairly precise height.
-This process is known as girdling, and can be used for agricultural purposes.
+This process is known as girdling, or ring-barking, and can be used for agricultural purposes.
 For example, enormous fruits and vegetables seen at fairs and carnivals are produced via girdling.
 A farmer would place a girdle at the base of a large branch, and remove all but one fruit/vegetable from that branch.
 Thus, all the sugars manufactured by leaves on that branch have no sinks to go to but the one fruit/vegetable, which thus expands to many times its normal size.

 Origin

 When the plant is an embryo, vascular tissue emerges from procambium tissue, which is at the center of the embryo.
 Protophloem itself appears in the mid-vein extending into the cotyledonary node, which constitutes the first appearance of a leaf in angiosperms, where it forms continuous strands.
 The hormone auxin, transported by the protein PIN1 is responsible for the growth of those protophloem strands, signaling the final identity of those tissues.
-SHORTROOT(SHR), and microRNA165/166 also participate in that process, while Callose Synthase 3(CALS3), inhibits the locations where SHORTROOT(SHR), and microRNA165 can go.
+SHORTROOT (SHR), and microRNA165/166 also participate in that process, while Callose Synthase 3 inhibits the locations where SHR, and microRNA165 can go.
 Additionally, the expression of NAC45/86 genes during phloem differentiation functions to enucleate specific cells in the plants to produce the sieve elements.

 In the embryo, root phloem develops independently in the upper hypocotyl, which lies between the embryonic root, and the cotyledon.

 In an adult, the phloem originates, and grows outwards from, meristematic cells in the vascular cambium.
 Phloem is produced in phases.
 Primary phloem is laid down by the apical meristem and develops from the procambium.
 Secondary phloem is laid down by the vascular cambium to the inside of the established layer(s) of phloem.
+The molecular control of phloem development from stem cell to mature sieve element is best understood for the primary root of the model plant Arabidopsis thaliana.

 In some eudicot families (Apocynaceae, Convolvulaceae, Cucurbitaceae, Solanaceae, Myrtaceae, Asteraceae, Thymelaeaceae), phloem also develops on the inner side of the vascular cambium; in this case, a distinction between external and internal or intraxylary phloem is made.
 Internal phloem is mostly primary, and begins differentiation later than the external phloem and protoxylem, though it is not without exceptions.
 In some other families (Amaranthaceae, Nyctaginaceae, Salvadoraceae), the cambium also periodically forms inward strands or layers of phloem, embedded in the xylem: Such phloem strands are called included or interxylary phloem.